 “Really, or is it your ego-driven need to get attention.
 Have you forgotten that you have your father’s attention now and don’t need everyone to make up for your deprived childhood?’

 He has me there, so I shut up and look contrite.

 “You’re a hundred percent right.
 But how can I hold Robby back?
 He comes up with stuff that is just a bit over the top, and it blows up in our faces.
 Thank you for saving my ass again.

 I look up and see he’s serious.
 “Sorry, my sorry butt?..no, in a sling?”

 “That’s what Dad says when I run trips on him.”

 “I’m not your dad, but I deserve an apology.”

 “You’re right.
-Dad is there for me, even if I had to become a gun-toting Second Amendment nut to get him there.
+Dad is there for me, even if I have to be a gun-toting Second Amendment nut to get him there.
 But Mr. Antonio, I’ve made everything difficult for you, when all you want is for Michael to be a good son.
 You told me he was able to break Robby’s grip on him.
 I’ll see if he’ll help me do so too.”

 “Well, that’s a plan I approve of.”